 Enjoy two acres of private land located in historic Mariposa.
 Right off the highway and only 10 minutes to town; you will get to enjoy the serene peace and quiet on our mostly secluded land.
 We are surrounded by several scenic local spots and a 45 minute drive to Yosemite National Park.
 We have an on-site portable toilet for our guests.
-Disclaimer: Please note that the shower
+Disclaimer: Please note that t

 Enjoy two acres of private land located in historic Mariposa.
 Right off the highway and only 10 minutes to town; you will get to enjoy the serene peace and quiet on our mostly secluded land.
 We are surrounded by several scenic local spots and a 45 minute drive to Yosemite National Park.
 We have an on-site portable toilet for our guests.
 Disclaimer: Please note that the shower is not available until further notice.